Anon-Planet/thgtoa/guide.md

 So, what is Tor Browser?
 Tor Browser (<https://www.torproject.org/> <sup>[[Archive.org]][236]</sup>) is a web browser like Safari/Firefox/Chrome/Edge/Brave designed with privacy and anonymity in mind.

-This browser is different from other browsers as it will connect to the internet through the Tor Network using Onion Routing.We first recommend that you watch this very nice introduction video by the Tor Project themselves: <https://www.youtube.com/watch?v=JWII85UlzKw> <sup>[[Invidious]][237]</sup>.
+This browser is different from other browsers as it will connect to the internet through the Tor Network using Onion Routing.
+We first recommend that you watch this very nice introduction video by the Tor Project themselves: <https://www.youtube.com/watch?v=JWII85UlzKw> <sup>[[Invidious]][237]</sup>.
 After that, you should probably head over to their page to read their quick overview here: <https://2019.www.torproject.org/about/overview.html.en> <sup>[[Archive.org]][238]</sup>.
 Without going into too many technical details, Tor Browser is an easy and simple "fire and forget" solution to browse the web anonymously from pretty much any device.
 It is probably sufficient for most people and can be used from any computer or smartphone.

 Here are several ways to set it up for all main OSes.